kondrak/quake_bsp_viewer_legacyOpenGL/README.md

 Known issues
 -------
 The only noticeable you may run into is wrong handling of bsp leaves that contain doors, moving platforms etc. This is because they are handled differently by the original game.
-For this reason, you'll notice that doors may not render or appear suddenly when the camera reaches certain arbitrary position on the map (q3ctf1 is a good example, as is q3ctf2 where some leaves don't render at all).
+For this reason, you'll notice that doors may not render or appear suddenly when the camera reaches certain arbitrary position on the map (q3ctf1 is a good example where some leaves don't render at the right moment if PVS is enabled).

 Todo